2026 Cypriot legislative election: Contesting parties and candidates

-Democratic Rally (DISY)
+Democratic Rally

-The centre-right Democratic Rally (DISY) is currently the largest political party in Cyprus, holding 17 of the 56 seats in the House of Representatives.
-Following its defeat in the 2023 presidential election and internal divisions resulting from the independent candidacy of former DISY member Nikos Christodoulides, the party’s stance as the official opposition has been perceived as ambiguous.
+The centre-right Democratic Rally (DISY) is the largest political party in Cyprus, holding 17 of the 56 seats in the House of Representatives.
+Following its defeat in the 2023 presidential election and internal divisions resulting from the independent candidacy of former DISY member Nikos Christodoulides, the party's stance as the official opposition has been perceived as ambiguous.
 Several of Christodoulides' ministers are active DISY members, and on occasions, such as the 2024 National Budget, DISY made fewer amendments to the President's proposal compared to the governing parties.
-This perceived lack of opposition has contributed to public dissatisfaction with DISY’s role in countering the Christodoulides administration, which has faced increasing unpopularity.
+This perceived lack of opposition has contributed to public dissatisfaction with DISY's role in countering the Christodoulides administration, which has faced increasing unpopularity.

-During the candidate selection process for the 2024 European Parliament Election, DISY’s internal elections resulted in one of the then-vice presidents, Marios Pelekanos, finishing second to last, excluding him from the six-candidate ballot.
+During the candidate selection process for the 2024 European Parliament Election, DISY's internal elections resulted in one of the then-vice presidents, Marios Pelekanos, finishing second to last, excluding him from the six-candidate ballot.
 Dissatisfied with the outcome, Pelekanos resigned from his leadership position, citing a series of incidents that, according to him, undermined his standing within the party.
-On March 22, 2024, it was announced, following multi-day discussions with the National Popular Front (ELAM), that Pelekanos would be running in the European elections under ELAM's banner.
+On 22 March 2024, it was announced following multi-day discussions with ELAM (National Popular Front) that Pelekanos would be running in the European elections under ELAM's banner.
 This decision was condemned by DISY leader Annita Demetriou, who emphasised the ideological differences between the two parties.
 DISY subsequently removed Pelekanos from its membership registry.
 Pelekanos, who had also served as the government spokesperson during the DISY-backed Anastasiades' administration (2021–2023), ultimately became ELAM's Press Representative.
-Despite DISY securing a first-place finish in the European elections, their 24.8% share of the vote marked the worst performance in the party’s history.
+Despite DISY securing a first-place finish in the European elections, their 24.8% share of the vote marked the worst performance in the party's history.